JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * All resource types (except raw files) are read synchronously in the caller thread.
 JS is the only platform where resources are downloaded asynchronously.
-* It's expected that resources are relatively small files, like icons and texts, that you load and use as part of the UI.
 * Reading big raw files, like long videos, as a stream is not supported yet.
 Use separate files on the user device and read them with the file system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
 * Multimodule projects are not supported yet.
+The JetBrains team is working on adding this functionality in future releases.
-Store all resources in the main application module.
+  For now, store all resources in the main application module.
 * The publication of Compose Multiplatform libraries with resources is not supported yet.
+The JetBrains team is working on adding this functionality in future releases.

 ## Configuration